ProgKea/mini-game-collection/readme.md

 ### Description

-In this repo trying to remake classic games like flappybird, tetris all in one program
+In this repo I am trying to remake classic games like flappybird, tetris all in one program.